ovinc/exlo/README.md

 - `setups.json` (list of setups and related info)
 - `projects.json` (list of projects the equipment can be used for).

+## Logging use of equipment

-Once this configuration step is done, one can instantiate and use the `Logger` class to create and manage logs for the equipment:
+Once the configuration step is done, one can instantiate and use the `Logger` class to create and manage logs for the equipment:

 ```python
 from exlo import Logger